 Effective January 1, 2005, Section 12 of the Drinking Water Protection Regulation requires that the principal operator of a water system must hold a valid Environmental Operators Certificate of the appropriate level, issued by the Environmental Operators Certification Program Society.
 As a Level I water system, Kemp Lake Waterworks District requires the principal operator to have a Water Distribution Level I operators certificate.

 In the late 1990s, Kemp Lake Waterworks District initiated certification of our operators and our principal operators have been certified since the fall of 1999.
-As well, one of our assistant operators hold certification at Water Distribution Level I.
+As well, our assistant operators also hold certification to at least Water Distribution Level I.